LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Acquires images from a :ref:`Camera` object, and then displays and/or records the acquired images.
 It is the base class for other Blocks that can also perform image processing, in addition to the recording and display.
-This Block usually doesn't have input nor output Links.
+This Block usually doesn't have input nor output Links, but can in some specific situations.

   The examples folder on GitHub contains `several examples of the Camera Block
   <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/examples/